donghyuk0605/street-dreams-ultimate/README.md

 - **Inter** as the default body font

 Player cards can use the classes `fifa-card-gold`, `fifa-card-diamond`, or `fifa-card-legend` for special backgrounds.
 Use the `bg-fifa-gradient` utility for the default dark gradient background.

+## Scoreboard Overlay

+Matches now display a FIFA style scoreboard after each match.
+Home and away logos sit over a stadium backdrop thanks to open source imagery, giving it a proper game-day vibe.
+Dismiss the overlay with the **확인** button.